cfloutier/autoexecutenode/README.md

 Download AutoExecuteNode, open the zip file, and drag the included `SpaceWarp` folder into the game folder.
 If there's already a `SpaceWarp` folder you should merge the folders.

 # Thanks to

-* big Thanks to @cheese3660 for [SpaceWarp](https://github.com/Halbann)  and for [AutoBurn](https://github.com/cheese3660/AutoBurn)
+* Big Thanks to [cheese3660](https://github.com/cheese3660) for [SpaceWarp](https://github.com/Halbann) and for [AutoBurn](https://github.com/cheese3660/AutoBurn)

+Very helpful code about how to start thrusts and how to get maneuvre node.

-* my first steps was based on [LazyOrbit](https://github.com/Halbann/LazyOrbit) Thanks for this excellent first step !
+* my first steps was based on [LazyOrbit](https://github.com/Halbann/LazyOrbit) Thanks for this excellent first step ! a light code, simple and very well written.

 # License